Roahhh/main/docs/UserGuide.md

 #### Renaming a task : `rename`

 Agendum understands that plans and tasks change all the time. <br>
-If you wish to update or enhance the description of a task, you can use the following commandt.
+If you wish to update or enhance the description of a task, you can use the following command.

 Format: `rename INDEX NEW_TASK_NAME`